itswadesh/anne-docs2/docs/admin-manual.md

 - Go to the Anne admin panel login page.
 - If you signed up with an email address and password, enter them and click `Sign In`.
-- password should be case sensitive.
+- password should be case-sensitive.
   ![Image](./anne/login.png)

 **To log out**